mislam1-lab/documentation/README-Jenkin.md

 **Creating and testing a basic project (get date and time)** Creation

-Click New Item in the sidebar
+- Click New Item in the sidebar
-Enter a descriptive project name
+- Enter a descriptive project name
-For this example, use rubaet-get-date-and-time
+For this example, use mohammed-get-date-and-time

-Select Freestyle Project, then click OK
+- Select Freestyle Project, then click OK

-It will take you to the configure page
+- It will take you to the configure page

-Enter a description in the box type "testing jenkins" Tick the box next to Discard old builds, then specify a maximum number of old builds to keep For this example, choose 5
+- Enter a description in the box type "testing jenkins"

+- Tick the box next to Discard old builds, then specify a maximum number of old builds to keep For this example, choose 5

 Scroll down to Build Steps

-Click Add build steps, and select Execute shell from the drop-down inside the Execute Shell write "uname -a " to find linux name .
+- Click Add build steps, and select Execute shell from the drop-down

+- inside the Execute Shell write "uname -a " to find linux name .

-Click Save
+- Click Save

 You can check console output to see output

 Pre-requisites: You already have:

-Job 1 <yourname>-job1-ci-test working
+**Job 1 <yourname>-job1-ci-test working**

 ![alt text](/Image%20folder/image-9.png)
 Steps:

-Step 1: Get Job 2 working:
+**Step 1: Get Job 2 working:**

         Name Job 2: similar to project-tech508-mohammed-job2-ci-merge